 Web page accessibility guidelines

 Designing for accessibility is a vital part of web design.
 There are several reasons for accessible design, including avoiding discrimination, differences between browsers, and improving search engine ranking.
-The Disability Discrimination Act makes it a legal requirement for websites to be usable regardless of disability
+The Equality Act makes it a legal requirement for websites to be usable regardless of disability

 Guidelines on accessible design, including writing text for the web, making images accessible, and page layout describe both the principles behind the guidelines, and ways to write pages that meet the guidelines, either using Dreamweaver, or writing HTML code directly.